simonbyrne/simonbyrne.github.io/notes/fastmath.md

 Secondly, languages and compilers need to provide better tools to get the job done.
-Ideally these behaviors shouldn't be enabled or disabled via a compiler flag, which is a very blunt tool, but specified in the code itself, for example
+Ideally these behaviors shouldn't be enabled or disabled via a compiler flag, which is a very blunt tool, but specified locally in the code itself, for example

 * Both GCC and Clang let you [enable/disable optimizations on a per-function basis](https://stackoverflow.com/a/40702790/392585): these should be standardized to work with all compilers.

 * There should be options for even finer control, such as a pragma or macro so that users can assert that "under no circumstances should this `isnan` check be removed/this arithmetic expression be reassociated".

 * Conversely, a mechanism to flag certain addition or subtraction operations which the compiler is allowed to reassociate (or contract into a fused-multiply-add operation) regardless of compiler flags.[^3]

-Fundamentally, I think the widespread use of fast-math should be considered a fundamental design
-failure: by failing to provide programmers with features they need to make the best use of modern hardware, programmers are instead encouraged to enable an option that is known to be blatantly unsafe.
+That said, this still leaves open the exact question of what the semantics should be: if you combine a regular `+` and a fast-math `+`, can they reassociate?
+What should the scoping rules be, and how should it interact with things like inter-procedural optimization?
+These are hard yet very important questions, but they need to be answered for programmers to be able to make use of these features safely.

 [^1]: Apparently `-fno-math-errno` in GCC [can affect `malloc`](https://twitter.com/kwalfridsson/status/1450556903994675205), so may not be quite so harmless.

+[^4]: In fact, it possible to construct array such that taking the sum in different ways can produce [almost any floating point value](https://discourse.julialang.org/t/array-ordering-and-naive-summation/1929?u=simonbyrne).

-[^2]: One of the simplest results in numerical analysis is that [the error bound on summation is proportional to the sum of the absolute values of the intermediate sums](https://www.google.com/books/edition/Accuracy_and_Stability_of_Numerical_Algo/5tv3HdF-0N8C?hl=en&gbpv=1&pg=PA82&printsec=frontcover).
+[^2]: One important result in numerical analysis is that [the error bound on summation is proportional to the sum of the absolute values of the intermediate sums](https://www.google.com/books/edition/Accuracy_and_Stability_of_Numerical_Algo/5tv3HdF-0N8C?hl=en&gbpv=1&pg=PA82&printsec=frontcover).
 SIMD summation splits the accumulation over multiple values, so will typically give smaller intermediate sums.

 [^3]: Rust provides something like this via [experimental intrinsics](https://stackoverflow.com/a/40707111/392585), though I'm not 100% clear on what optimzations are allowed.